YuZongYangHi/kubernetes-deployment-ansible/README.md

 # deploy
 ansible-playbook -i hosts/xxx setup.yml
 ```
-#### Warning
+#### [ 😄😄😄 ]
-Currently available for testing and pre-release environments, please modify the configuration and deployment as needed in the production environment
+It has been verified in an enterprise-level production environment and no problems were found.